The Stone of Odin

 “125 yards to the east of [the Watchstone] is another [stone] with a hole in it on one side towards the bottom, from which going towards the circle is another 73 yards from the fossee…”

-Fortunately, however, Pococke made the earliest known illustration of the Odin Stone (pictured right).
+Fortunately, however, Pococke made the earliest known illustration of the Odin Stone (pictured).
 The artwork, although crude, shows a view from the northern end of the Brig o’ Brodgar – but also introduces a mystery.

 The Stones of Stenness are clearly visible, as is the Watchstone.
 But Pococke shows two apparently holed megaliths.

 Based on its location, the round-topped megalith between the stone circle and the Watchstone must be the Odin Stone, which begs the question what is the slab-like stone apparently close to the Harray loch?
-Because it is not mentioned in any other accounts of the time, did Pococke make a mistake?
+Because it is not mentioned in any other accounts of the time, is this artistic licence or did Pococke make a mistake?

 The Odin Stone as it appeared in the ornately illustrated title to Walden's